 Does Paint Condition Affect Resale Value?

 A ding or dent may not seem like a big deal to you, but appraisers are picky.
-If your car has significant chips or pitting, the next owner is going to have to respray anyway.
-Appraisers usually grade used vehicles on a four-point scale, with cars graded as either Excellent, Good, Fair, or Poor condition.
+If your car has significant chips or pitting, the next owner is going to have to respray it anyway.
+Appraisers usually grade used vehicles on a four-point scale, with cars graded as Excellent, Good, Fair, or Poor.

 Just one or two minor dents, dings, paint scratches, or chips can be the difference between “Fair” or even “Good” or “Poor.’